sdsobservatory/weatherlink_exporter/README.md

-# David WeatherLink Prometheus Exporter
+# Davis WeatherLink Prometheus Exporter
 Query the public WeatherLink API and convert the data to a form prometheus can read.

 # Configuration